front-end-intermediate/session-11-reactintro/readme.md

 ///// start

-Add an object with the details to the Pirate properties and a few more display entries.
+Add an object with the details to the Pirate properties and a few more display entries shortening them with a variable: `const {details} = this.props;`.

 * `Pirate`: